luke-jj/movie-review-api/README.md

 This API uses a [MongoDB](https://www.mongodb.com/download-center/community) database server.
 You can download, install and run a MongoDB database locally or use an online provider.
-Make sure to set the `video_db` environment variable to the connection string of the MongoDB server you are using.
+Make sure to set the `API_DATABASE` environment variable to the connection string of the MongoDB server you are using.

-The environment variable `video_jwtprivatekey` has to be set to a secure key.
+The environment variable `API_JWTPRIVATEKEY` has to be set to a secure key.
 The secure key has to be 'long and random' and may use any common alphabetic characters, numbers, and special symbols.
 The same recommendations that apply for ['strong passwords'](https://www.grc.com/passwords.htm) apply for the json webtoken key.

-Before starting the application ensure that you have set the necessary environment variables and your MongoDB server is up:
+Before starting the application ensure that you have set the required environment variables and your MongoDB server is up:

     export NODE_ENV=production
-    export video_jwtPrivateKey=du3hf94j$jd0#jsf.s
+    export API_JWTPRIVATEKEY=du3hf94j$jd0#jsf.s
-    export video_db=mongodb://mongodb0.example.com:27017/movies?sdf
+    export API_DATABASE=mongodb://mongodb0.example.com:27017/movies?sdf

+Optional environment variables:

+    API_CONFIG_NAME
+    API_LOG_ENABLED
+    API_PORT

 ### Populate the Database